TUM-FAF/WP/lab#4/README.md

 * Increase and decrease animation speed using mouse wheel **(2 pt)**
 * Solve flicking problem **(2 pt)**
 * Add an environment of animated objects that interact **(2-6 pt)**, ex.:
   * Few balls which have different velocity and moving angles.
-In order to get max points, add balls with mouse, make balls to change colour on interaction and any other things that will show your engineering spirit
+In order to get max points, add balls with mouse, make balls to change color on interaction and any other things that will show your engineering spirit
   * Any other interesting and reach in animation application